Best homeowners insurance in Chicago, IL for 2023

 Chicago home insurance costs by deductible amount

-Your deductible is the amount of money you are responsible for paying when filing a claim.
-A higher deductible generally means a lower premium, but it also means you’ll be paying more out of pocket when you file a claim.
+Your home insurance deductible is the amount you’re responsible for paying on each claim before insurance kicks in to help cover the cost of repairing or replacing your property.
+A higher deductible means lower insurance premiums, but it also means you're responsible for paying more out of pocket when you file a claim.
+Here are the average rates for homeowners insurance by deductible amount.

 $500